 Temporary instructions are issued with a number that includes the number of the IMC with which the TI is associated, followed by a sequence number.
 For example, TI 2515/102 would be the 102nd TI issued under the operating phase of the light water reactor inspection program (IMC 2515).

 TIs are issued to supplement an inspection program and generally are placed in effect for a period of 12 to 24 months.
-They are used for a one-time initial inspection of a safety issue or a one-time collection of information to provide policy and guidance information to the licensee.
+They are used for a one-time, initial inspection of a safety issue or a one-time collection of information.
+TI are not used to provide policy and guidance information to the licensee.
 If a TI will be in effect for more than 24 months, special justification is required.

-Requests for new ROP TIs must be directed to the Reactor Inspection branch chief (NRR/DRO/IRIB) to obtain approval for budget estimates. request made via e-mail, after completing the non-public ROP TI Request Form (ML16312A370).
-The request will include the necessary background to understand why a TI is required or warranted includ should not be obtained by other means (, OpESS or generic communication) an estimate of required resources and site applicabilityan assessment of the safety or security significance providing justification for such resource expenditures and
+Requests for new ROP TIs must be directed to the Reactor Inspection branch chief (NRR/DRO/IRIB) to obtain approval for budget estimates.
+A soon as the need for a TI is identified, a request is made via e-mail after completing the non-public ROP TI Request Form (ML16312A370).
+The request will include the following:

+necessary background information to understand why a TI is required or warranted;

+include reasoning to explain why it should not be obtained by other means (for example, OpESS or generic communication); an estimate of required resources and site applicability;

+an assessment of the safety or security significance providing justification for such resource expenditures; and

 the estimated dates for start and completion.

 The IRIB branch chief will discuss the proposed TI with the regional counterparts to obtain their views on the implications of the proposed TI.
 If the IRIB branch chief approves the TI request, it will be forwarded to the DRO division or deputy division director to provide final approval to proceed with the TI, or denial to issue the TI.
 If the TI meets the notification requirements criteria for Commission approval or notification, the appropriate steps will be taken prior to issuance.

-A TI is, on average, a 10 to 25-page document that is in effect for a 12 to 24month period.
-Their purpose is to have inspectors concentrate on a specific, current issue, not an overall program.
+A TI is, on average, a 10- to 25-page document that is in effect for a 12- to 24-month period.
+Their purpose is to have inspectors concentrate on a specific, current issue, not an on an overall program.
 Any TI that will be more than 25 pages should consider specifically what it is asking the inspectors to do.
 If a TI will be in effect for less than 12 months, or more than 24 months, the originator must provide a special justification to the NRR/DRO/IRIB branch chief by email.
 The request to extend the TI should be received in a timely manner prior to its expiration.

 Each TI has an expected completion date, as well as an expiration date.
 If the stated purpose of the TI has not been accomplished by the expiration date, or if there is a need to add clarification to existing requirements and guidance, the originating organization may revise and reissue the TI.
-The revised TI must be accompanied by a DIF (xhibit 2) justifying the re-issuance.
+The revised TI must be accompanied by a DIF (exhibit 2) justifying the re-issuance.
 TIs are the only IM documents that use revision numbers.
 Revisions of otherIM documents are indicated only by the new issue date.
 TIs will contain the following information:

 Cornerstone (for ROP TIs only).
 Lists the cornerstone(s) for which the TI is applicable.